zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

         )
     );

-With this we have set up a new route that we use to display a single album entry.
+With this we have set up a new route that we use to display a single blog entry.
 We have assigned a parameter called ``id`` that needs to be a positive digit excluding 0.
 Database entries usually start with a 0 when it comes to primary ID keys and therefore our regular expression ``constraints`` for the ``id`` fields looks a little more complicated.
 Basically we tell the router that the parameter ``id`` has to start with an integer between 1 and 9, that's the ``[1-9]`` part, and after that any digit can follow, but doesn't have to (that's the ``\d*`` part).

 The route will call the same ``controller`` like the parent route but it will call the ``detailAction()`` instead.
-Go to your browser and request the URL ``http://domain.loc/album/2``.
+Go to your browser and request the URL ``http://domain.loc/blog/2``.
 You'll see the following error message:

 .. code-block:: text
    :linenos: